 The guidelines for the overall Fund portfolio are:

 At least 85% of the portfolio should be invested in residential property.
 The remaining 15% is held for liquidity purposes in a combination of cash and other liquid investments.
 These are carefully planned such that, taken as a unit, they will broadly reflect the returns of an ungeared physical residential property investment.
-This is achieved by holding a basket of residential related equities such as house builder shares or limited holdings in other collective investment schemes and combining with a cash holding to reduce volatility.
+This may be achieved by holding a basket of residential related equities such as house builder shares or limited holdings in other collective investment schemes and combining with a cash holding to reduce volatility.

 The Fund will invest primarily in low-maintenance, new build properties in areas with high rental demand and a history of strong capital growth.
 Properties will be selected on a long term ‘buy and hold’ strategy, although the Fund has the flexibility to divest underperforming parts of the portfolio, as well as scaling up others.
 Trading and “churn” will be minimised while maintaining an appropriate divestment strategy for non-performing assets.

 These guidelines are not absolute and the Fund may temporarily deviate from the above allocations should investment circumstances dictate.
-By virtue of being an actively managed fund, the portfolio of assets that the Fund holds is able to avoid properties with a negative growth profile or a high probability of poor future performance, unlike the LSL Acadametrics UK house price index.
+By virtue of being an actively managed fund, the portfolio of assets that the Fund holds is potentially able to avoid properties with a negative growth profile or a high probability of poor future performance, unlike the LSL Acadata UK house price index.
 This flexibility allows the manager to select only stock that will positively impact the portfolio performance and increase the likelihood of outperforming the Fund’s benchmark.

 PAIF investment and borrowing restrictions also apply, and are outlined in the prospectus.